Confidence falls as CEOs prepare for more shocks

 The pressures are greatest for those bosses facing the biggest business challenges.
 A thick skin may be a prerequisite but there have been some high-profile casualties.

-Antonio Horta-Osorio, CEO of Lloyds Banking Group (LLOY.L), took a leave of absence from the bank in November to recover from fatigue, while Jeff Kindler of drugs giant Pfizer (PFE.N) resigned just over a year ago to "recharge my batteries".
+Antonio Horta-Osorio, CEO of Lloyds Banking Group, took a leave of absence from the bank in November to recover from fatigue, while Jeff Kindler of drugs giant Pfizer resigned just over a year ago to "recharge my batteries".

 Jennifer Wild, a clinical psychologist at King's College London, who has been researching the cumulative effect of stress, thinks the problem gets scant attention, partly because of the tough economic backdrop.